MODFLOW-USGS/mf2005/readme.txt

     |--test-run       ; Input data to run verification tests
     |--test-out       ; Output files from running the tests

-The installation instructions assume that the files have been extracted from the zip file into directory C:\WRDAPP, maintaining the above structure.

-It is recommended that no user files are kept in the mf2005.1_12 directory structure.
-If you do plan to put your own files in the mf2005.1_12 directory structure, do so only by creating additional subdirectories.
+It is recommended that no user files are kept in the MF2005.1_12 directory structure.
+If you do plan to put your own files in the MF2005.1_12 directory structure, do so only by creating additional subdirectories.

-Included in directory mf2005.1_12\doc are various documentation files.
+Included in directory MF2005.1_12\doc are various documentation files.
 Some of them are Portable Document Format (PDF) files.
 The PDF files are readable and printable on various computer platforms using Acrobat Reader from Adobe.
 The Acrobat Reader is freely available from the following World Wide Web